Rear Axle or Rear Differential Troubleshooting

 What Should I Do When I Hear Rear Differential Noise?

-Unless you are a professional mechanic the only thing you should do is get your vehicle to a repair shop.
+Unless you are a professional mechanic the only thing you should do is get your vehicle to a repair shop if you see signs of a bad rear axle.

 Differentials are very complicated systems and inspections and repairs should be left to a professional.
 Noises coming from the rear differential or any part of the transmission system can quickly spiral into major repairs if you ignore the initial noises.